Author: Dr. Theo Notteboom

 - Markets are characterized by consolidation, both on the supply and the demand side.
 Mergers and acquisitions shape the contemporary business environment, also in the break bulk market segments.
 The consolidation trend puts additional pressure on intermediary parties (such as cargo handling terminals), which now have to deal with large ship operators and shippers or consignees with strong bargaining power.
 Most sectors are quite susceptible to changes in business outlook or are faced with increased competition and low margins, thus creating an extra incentive for value-added activities in order to raise margins and profitability.

 - Logistics integration levels in many of the break bulk sectors are increasing.
-Large logistics operators emerged with control over many segments of the break bulk supply chain.
-The integration strategies of the market players created an environment in which ports are increasingly competing not as individual places that handle ships but within transport networks or supply chains.
+Large logistics operators have emerged with control over many segments of the break bulk supply chain.
+The integration strategies of the market players have created an environment in which ports are increasingly competing not as individual places that handle ships but within transport networks or supply chains.
 As the loyalty of port clients cannot be taken for granted, seaports are striving to approach some shippers and carriers who control massive cargo flows and who are in a good position to generate added value for the port region.
 Seaports are forced to develop a strong customer-oriented focus to secure their position as decoupling points in break bulk supply chains.

 - Many of the break bulk sectors can obtain major benefits from clustering.
 Not only from an economic point of view with economies of scale and added scope but also for environmental considerations.
 Closed production cycles are good examples leading to a concentration of industrial activities within ports, benefiting major seaports and allowing for increased use of intermodal options like barge and rail.